Rakshith2605/nmdb/README.md

 ### Using Local Hugging Face Models

-For improved performance or when working offline, you can run Hugging Face models locally:
+For improved performance, privacy, or when working offline, you can run Hugging Face models locally:

 ```python
 response = dbagent_private(